msramalho/SigTools/README.md

 To run tests open the [tests.html](tests.html) file on the browser (we advise [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VSCode), this was the only way as chrome extensions cannot be fully developed as ES6 modules, as of now.
 This system works fairly well.

 To create a new test, check the previous ones.
-If you need to load html as the current jquery context (you will for evey test with jquery selectors) you can do:
+If you need to load html as the current jquery context (you will for every test with jquery selectors) you can do:
 ```javascript
 describe('what the test is about', function() {
     it('should return some results', function(done) {